tduretz/MDOODZ7.0/Documentation/README.md

 ### Step 1: LOCAL
 `git add *.c`

-`git checkout -b branch-name`  % Checkouts and create at the same time
+`git checkout -b branch-name`  # Checkout and create at the same time

 `git commit -m "This is a commit message"`